vinayakss007/bestcrm/INACTIVE_FEATURES.md

 - **Delete Button**: Is not implemented.

 ## Leads (`/leads`)
-- **Add Lead Button**: Opens a dialog, but the "Create Lead" button inside only logs data to the console.
 - **Table Actions (Dropdown Menu)**: "Edit", "Convert to Opportunity", and "Delete" are all placeholders.
-- **Filtering/Sorting/Columns**: All buttons are non-functional UI elements.

 ## Lead Detail Page (`/leads/[id]`)
 - **Convert to Deal Button**: Is not implemented.